-The most significant source of flood risk within the Plan area is from fluvial (from rivers and streams), however there are other sources of flooding present including pluvial (from rainwater) and risk from surface drainage systems.
+Historical flooding is documented by the Office of Public Works.
+The most significant source of flood risk within the Plan area is from fluvial (from rivers/streams) however there are other sources of flooding present including those from groundwater, pluvial (from rainwater) and surface drainage systems.